 Here is a useful rule for your Thai Massage practice.

-However if you work with a yogi type, someone who is not just looking for a passive relaxing massage, then you can use some of those fancy and partner yoga-like techniques and turn your client into a pretzel.
+But if you work with a yogi type, someone who is not just looking for a passive relaxing massage, then you can use some of those fancy and partner yoga-like techniques and turn your client into a pretzel.

-Ideally, you as the Thai Massage therapist should be able to accommodate both types of clients and have an extensive repertoire of techniques in your bag of tricks.
+Ideally, you as the Thai Massage therapist should be able to accommodate both types of clients and have an extensive repertoire of techniques in your repertoire.

 But even if you don’t know any fancy partner yoga techniques you can still be an excellent Thai Massage therapist.
-After all, in Thailand, the home land of Thai Massage, partner yoga moves are never used.
+After all, in Thailand, the homeland of Thai Massage, partner yoga moves are never used.

-If you want to learn advanced Thai Massage, it’s variations, therapeutic applications, and match your client’s needs precisely, you will learn all that and much more in Thai Healing Massage Academy’s training programs.
+If you want to learn advanced Thai Massage, its variations, therapeutic applications, and match your client’s needs precisely, you will learn all that and much more in Thai Healing Massage Academy’s training programs.